jenkinsci/jacoco-plugin/README.md

 When looking for things to work at there are [pull requests](https://github.com/jenkinsci/jacoco-plugin/pulls) and a list of [Jenkins Issues](https://issues.jenkins-ci.org/issues/?jql=project%20%3D%20JENKINS%20AND%20status%20not%20in%20(Closed%2C%20Resolved%2C%20%22Fixed%20but%20Unreleased%22)%20AND%20component%20%3D%20jacoco-plugin%20ORDER%20BY%20key%20DESC).

+In general the plugin is currently in "minimal maintenance" mode, i.e. no larger development is done due to the small number of active contributors and general time constraints.

+Please speak up if you are interested in helping to maintain this plugin!

 Discussion list
 ===============